-It is the policy of United Cerebral Palsy of Maine/Elizabeth Levinson Center that personnel notify the Director of Human Resources upon notice of any employee's resignation or termination.
-The employee is to be informed that he/she (the employee) is entitled to an exit interview before the termination date to be conducted with a supervisor of the employee's choice.
+It is the policy of United Cerebral Palsy of Maine/Elizabeth Levinson Center that personnel notify the payroll department using the Payroll Status Change Form (PSCF) upon notice of any employee's resignation or termination.
+The employee is entitled to an exit interview with a representative from HR before the termination date.
 The employee may choose not to have an exit interview.
+The completed Exit Interview Forms will be kept in the individual employee's personnel file.